 Why Gariahat is the top destination for shopping in Kolkata

-Gariahat is a shopper’s paradise.
+Gariahat shopping is something you shouldn’t miss when you come to Kolkata.
+It is a shopper’s paradise.
 Dresses, accessories, electronic gadgets, home décor items, day to day essentials, fresh food , poultry , vegetables ; in fact any item on your shopping list will definitely be found in this area.
 Gariahat is on one of the arterial roads of South Kolkata that starts from Ballygunge Phari-Hazra Road crossing and travels southwards towards the Gariahat Market.
 The Ballygunge AC market, the Mukti World Mall and the Dakshinapan Shopping center are some of the main attractions on the Gariahat Road.

-Garihat is also famous for its fish market.
+Garihat shopping experience is inclomplete if you don’t take a look at the fish market.
 A pair of hilsa fish can cost up to Rs 1800 at the peak season.
 And the locals swear by it.

 There are numerous shops on Gariahat and also hundreds of others located inside the huge building that is Gariahat Market .
 There are both retails stores as well as pavement stalls.